drowrin/orpheus/README.md

 - generate content templates
 - read git history to determine post publication/update dates

-#### Possible Ideas

-Enhancements and features that require more design work and may or may not be included.

-- folder based series

 ## Requirements

 This project uses a bunch of disorganized tools that I find useful.